Cherry Wood Characteristics and Uses: A Complete Guide

 High end furniture manufacturers choose cherry for its inherent properties and perceived value.
 For a period In recent years, cherry’s market value exceeded that of black walnut, demonstrating that this species holds its own place in market demand.

-Cherry Wood Overview
+Cherry Wood: An Overview

 On this page you'll find a discussion on: